gcc-mirror/gcc/gcc/config/arm/cortex-a8.md

 ;; reads the value to be stored at the start of E3 and the ALU insn ;; writes it at the end of E2.
-Move instructions actually produce the ;; result at the end of E1, but since we don't have delay slots, the ;; scheduling behaviour will be the same.
+Move instructions actually produce the ;; result at the end of E1, but since we don't have delay slots, the ;; scheduling behavior will be the same.
 (define_bypass 0 "cortex_a8_alu,cortex_a8_alu_shift,\
                   cortex_a8_alu_shift_reg,cortex_a8_mov"
                "cortex_a8_store1_2,cortex_a8_store3_4"